CPS1 (gene)

+Carbamoyl-phosphate synthase 1 is an protein that in humans is encoded by the CPS1.

+Function

-The CPS1 gene encodes carbamoyl phosphate synthetase I, a mitochondrial enzyme that catalyzes the first and rate-limiting step of the urea cycle by synthesizing carbamoyl phosphate from ammonia and bicarbonate.
-This crucial reaction enables the safe removal of excess nitrogen from the body by converting toxic ammonia into urea, which is then excreted by the kidneys.
-Mutations in the CPS1 gene can lead to carbamoyl phosphate synthetase I deficiency, an inherited metabolic disorder that causes hyperammonemia and can have severe neurological consequences if untreated.
+Carbamoyl phosphate synthetase I, is a mitochondrial enzyme that catalyzes the first and rate-limiting step of the urea cycle through converting ammonia and bicarbonate into carbamoyl phosphate.
+This reaction enables the removal of excess nitrogen from the body by converting toxic ammonia into urea, which is then excreted by the kidneys.

+Clnical significance

+Mutations in the CPS1 gene can lead to carbamoyl phosphate synthetase I deficiency, an inherited metabolic disorder that causes hyperammonemia.